-- Step 2: Teach and Assess.
-Teach the planned lesson to the students and video record the entire lesson.
+❖ Step 2: Teach and Assess.
+Teach the planned lesson to students and video record the lesson.
 Select and annotate clips from your video that illustrate specific teaching practices and instructional strategies of the lesson.
-Annotations you provide should describe how you create a positive and safe learning environment; explain connections to prior learning and establish expectations for content-specific learning; engage students in content-specific, age and/or developmentally appropriate higher-order thinking; monitor for students' understanding of content through informal assessment; and establish next steps for students' learning of content and/or skills.
-In addition, you must also demonstrate how you are incorporating IEP goals into meeting the diverse learning needs for your 3 focus students during instruction and assessment. - Step 3: Reflect.
-Drawing on information from Step 1 and/or Step 2, reflect on the effectiveness of your asset-based lesson planning.
-Explain how your lesson plan was flexible to incorporate in-the-moment adaptations (accommodations and/or modifications) for specific student(s).
+Annotations you provide should describe how you create a positive and safe learning environment, explain connections to prior learning and establish expectations for content-specific learning, engage students in content-specific higher-order thinking, monitor for students' understanding of content, and establish next steps for students' learning of content.

+- ❖ Step 3: Reflect.
+Drawing on information from Step 1 and Step 2, reflect on the effectiveness of your asset-based lesson planning.
+Explain how your lesson planning did or did not support students in reaching content-specific and ELD learning goals.
 Indicate what you needed to do to support your 3 focus students during the lesson. - Step 4: Apply.
-Drawing on information from Steps 1, 2, and/or 3, explain what you would do differently to advance the learning of the whole class or small learning group and, if you were to teach this lesson again, what you would do the same or differently to improve learning for the whole class/small learning group and for the 3 focus students to ensure equitable access to achieve the content-specific learning goal(s).
+Drawing on information from Steps 1, 2, and/or 3, explain what you would do differently to advance the learning of the class as a whole and, if you were to teach this lesson again, what you would do the same or differently to improve learning for the whole class.

-Across the entire instructional cycle of planning, teaching and assessing, reflecting, and applying, you will demonstrate your ability to address learning needs for the whole class/small learning group and 3 focus students:
+Across the entire instructional cycle of planning, teaching and assessing, reflecting, and applying, you will demonstrate your ability to address learning needs for the whole class as well as 3 focus students:

-- 1. Focus Student 1: a student from your assigned caseload who has been identified by the district/school with an IEP and is identified as an English learner. - Focus Student 2: a student from your assigned caseload who has been identified by the district/school with an IEP, which has an academic, physical, and/or behavioral goal, and who has received and/or is receiving related services (e.g., GATE, occupational therapy, speech/language). - 3.
-Focus Student 3: a student from your assigned caseload who has been identified by the district/school with an IEP and whose life experience(s) either inside or outside of school may result in a need for additional academic and/or emotional support and/or whose behavior in class catches your attention.
+- 1. Focus Student 1: a student identified as an English learner - Focus Student 2: a student who has been identified by the district/school with an Individualized Education Program (IEP) or a 504 plan or a student who has been identified for Gifted and Talented Education (GATE) - 3.
+Focus Student 3: a student whose life experience(s) either inside or outside of school may result in a need for additional academic and/or emotional support and whose behavior in class catches your attention

 Talk with your supervising/mentor teacher to learn about individual students.
-Refer to subsequent directions regarding strategies for gathering information for focus students.
+Refer to subsequent notes regarding strategies for gathering information for focus students.